apache/flink/docs/dev/libs/cep.md

 </div>
 </div>

-Note that we use use Java 8 lambdas in our Java code examples to make them more succinct.
+Note that we use Java 8 lambdas in our Java code examples to make them more succinct.

 ## The Pattern API